 What types of things might exist "can in no way be construed a priori by human thought."
 Structural principles should never be used to restrict possibilities.
 They are difficult to discover because of their immense variety of application and because we can never know them a-priori.
 Certainly, we should always be wary of saying, for example, "Metal cannot fly" since humanity might one day discover aircraft or an extremely dense gas.

 However, the notion of qualifying aspect is problematic.
 See 'The Notion of Qualifying Aspect - and the 2008 Credit Crunch'.

 Much debate within the Dooyeweerdian community seems to centre on entity types and type laws.
 Why?
 It seems to me that most participants have an essentialist orientation, that gives primacy to Being and thus to the question of how one type of Being differs from another fundamentally.
 While a very summary notion of type laws can be useful in classification, it can be a hindrance when we go into detail.
-In my view, the whole notion of type laws is not philosophically necessary, since most of what it is called upon to do can be done by other ways.
+In my view, the whole notion of type laws is not philosophically necessary (except perhaps as an explanation for experiencing things), since most of what it is called upon to do can be done by other ways.
 For example ...